JasonM2396/GAME2338/webtestingtools.md

 # Web Testing Tools

-# 1. What Users Do
+# Tool 1.
+What Users Do
 #### Developer: What Do Users Do Limited, UserZoom
 #### Three features of What Users Do:
    * Select test subjects from a pool of prospective users
    * Set a task that users can perform
    * Allows feedback from users at any stage of the website

-## Question 1: Does this tool do any test case storage?
+**Question 1:** Does this tool do any test case storage?
-On-demand videos from consumers or testers can help store any tests or test cases for any website tested with What Users Do, unlimited video storage is a huge plus as it will help the developers check to see if they can replicate the tests or any bugs found from user feedback and testers.
+_Answer:_ On-demand videos from consumers or testers can help store any tests or test cases for any website tested with What Users Do, unlimited video storage is a huge plus as it will help the developers check to see if they can replicate the tests or any bugs found from user feedback and testers.
-## Question 2: Does this tool allow tester to link requirements or defects to test cases?
+Question 2: Does this tool allow tester to link requirements or defects to test cases?
 Yes, since testers can submit test case recordings of what requirements that the developers need.
 Testers can also explain what defects they found so the developers can replicate the issues.
-## ## Question 3: If it is an automated tool, does it work with web-based tools?
+## Question 3: If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?
-What Users Do will work with web based tools as What Users Do is part of the UserZoom family, and
+What Users Do will work with web based tools as What Users Do is part of the UserZoom family, UserZoom provides similar functionally as What Users Do.
+What

-# 2. Selenium
+# Tool 2.
+Selenium
 #### Developer: Jason Huggins
 #### Three features of Selenium
    * Provides playback tool for authorizing tests without the need of a scripting language
    * Create quick bug reproduction scripts
    * Create robust, browser-based regression automation suites and tests

-## Question 1: Does this tool do any test case storage?
+_Question 1: Does this tool do any test case storage?_
 The playback tool that comes with Selenium allows for storing test cases and tests, to be distrubuted to the developers to see if everything works as intended.

-## Question 2: Does this tool allow tester to link requirements or defects to test cases?
+_Question 2: Does this tool allow tester to link requirements or defects to test cases?_
 Selenium is automated so it will automatically link anything requirements and defects for any test case made to the developers.
 ## Question 3: If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?
 Selenium is an automated program, and it does work with web-based tools.
 Selenium normally automates web browsers and web applications for testing purpose and to create tests based on those results.
 The languages Selenium can use or automate are Java, C#, Python, Ruby, Groovy, Perl, PHP and Scala.
-# 3. Ranorex
+# Tool 3.
+Ranorex
 #### Developer: Ranorex GmbH
 #### Three features of Ranorex
   * Test Organization